HendrikGro/TORI_Codar_Analysis/results.md

 Because of handling velocity data, the u and v components where combined in the complex plane as u = u + iv.
 This has been used for the NUFFT.

+Based on the spectral analysis, a peak finding method has been used to check if there is a peak in a certain frequency range.
+If so, the amplitude and frequency of the peak were extracted.
+Spectral ellipses have been calculated using these to investigate the spatial difference in importance of certain frequencies.
+This was done based on formulas from [Walden2013](https://doi.org/10.1098/rsta.2011.0554).
+The main interest was on the tidal signal, while also considering the coriolis frequency and the seasonal variation.

+Time Filtering has been applied to remove the tidal signal from the data.
+For this, a Butterworth window with a cut-off frequency of 1/40 cph and order 10 has been applied to the frequency amplitudes.
+An inverse NUFFT has been performed on these filtered frequencies to reconstruct the time series.

+Three sections have been extracted in the Taiwan Strait to investigate the throughflow and its temporal variability.
+Sections were defined based on a start and end latitude and then, the closest points to this section extracted.
+This can result in a staircase like structure.
+Furthermore, velocity components have been rotated according to the section to end up with an along-section and cross-section velocity.

+An EOF analysis has been done for the Taiwan Strait.
+Points were this were selected using a mask.
+Missing values have been set to zero, otherwise, the algorithm does not work.

+For the comparison of surface currents to wind and geostrophic flow, the codar data has been averaged onto the coarser grid of the geostrophic velocities.
+As the wind and geostrophic grid had not the same points while having the same resolution, the wind has been regridded as well.

+A vector cross-correlation technique has been applied to investigate the relation of radar-derived flow to surface windstress and geostrophic currents.
+The method is precisely described in the paper from [Kundu1976](https://doi.org/10.1175/1520-0485(1976)006%3C0238:EVONTO%3E2.0.CO;2).
+It basically computes a correlation coeffient as well as the average veering angle between the two vectors over time.
+Confidence levels for this calculation were calculated using a bootstrap approach.
+Applied was a mooving bootstrap window of size 24 to resample the data.
+Vector cross-correlation has been performed on the resample.
+10000 replications of this lead to a distribution of the the correlation and the veering angle.
+Upper and lower confidence levels were calculated with a simple percentile method for the 2.5% and 97.5% percentile to end up with a 95% confidence level.

+I tried to calculate the significance of the correlation by applying a permutation test.
+But random permutations on a time-series is not that valid, because the samples are not independant.
+So I did not finish this approach.

+Coherence between the surface currents and wind as well as geostrophic flow has been calculated.
+This has been done by applying Welch's wethod and the NUFFT to extract cross-spectra.
+For codar-wind a window size of 512 has been used.
+As the geostrophic flow is only daily, surface currents have been daily averaged.
+Then, because of way less data points, the window size has been reduced to 128.

+I applied a lagrangian particle tracking method, [oceanparcels](https://oceanparcels.org/).
+This works quite nicely, but has not been used for the analysis because lack of time and not having a specific approach.
+An idea could be to release particles in the Penghu-channel each day and track them for a month or so to end up with a distribution of tracks in the Taiwan Strait.

 # Results
 ## Data Coverage